To get a new job you often need a new set of skills.

 Having the ability to learn will help you to stand out from the crowd.
 Your ability to learn will mean you can diversify, specialise or take on almost any challenge thrown at you.
 This is the type of person who will thrive; the person who can change.

-Of course, finding time to learn as a busy parent I tricky.
+Of course, finding time to learn as a busy parent is tricky.
 Really tricky.
-Without increasing your knowledge and experience you’ll struggle to move on from where you currently are.
+Without increasing your knowledge and experience you’ll struggle to move on from where you currently are though.

 “Permanent beta is essentially a lifelong commitment to continuous personal growth.”